0hlov3/0hlov3.github.io/content/posts/2025-02-26_Components-of-Kubernetes/index.md

 #### Role

 The Controller Manager is responsible for running multiple controllers that manage different aspects of the cluster.
-Each controller is dedicated to a specific task—such as managing replicas, monitoring node health, or updating service endpoints.
+Each controller is dedicated to a specific task, such as managing replicas, monitoring node health, or updating service endpoints.
 Together, these controllers work to reconcile the actual state of the cluster with the desired state defined by Kubernetes objects.

 #### Key Functions